lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 After the block is enabled and initialized, entropy bits will be collected up indefinitely until disabled.

-After a reset, the ENTROPY_SRC block will start up in boot-time mode by default.
+After a reset, the ENTROPY_SRC block will start up in boot-time / bypass mode by default.
 This feature is designed to provide an initial seed's worth of entropy with lower latency than the normal FIPS/CC compliant health check process.
 Health testing will still be performed on boot-time mode entropy, but the window of checking is, by default, 384 bits instead of 2048 bits.
-When entropy is delivered to the downstream hardware block, a signal will indicate what type of entropy it is - FIPS compliant or not.
+When entropy is delivered to the downstream hardware block, a signal will indicate what type of entropy it is - FIPS/CC compliant or not.
-Boot-time mode can be completely disabled in the [`CONF`](../data/entropy_src.hjson#conf) register.

-Once the initial boot-time mode phase has completed, the ENTROPY_SRC block will switch to FIPS compliant mode.
+Once the initial boot-time mode phase has completed, the ENTROPY_SRC block can be switched to FIPS/CC compliant mode (for simplicity referred to as FIPS mode) by setting the `FIPS_ENABLE` field in the [`CONF`](../data/entropy_src.hjson#conf) register to `kMultiBitBool4True`.
 In this mode, once the raw entropy has been health checked, it will be passed into a conditioner block.
 This block will compress the bits such that the entropy bits/physical bits, or min-entropy value, should be improved over the raw data source min-entropy value.
 The compression operation, by default, will compress every 2048 tested bits into 384 full-entropy bits.